comworkio/imalive/README.md

 You also can log only a json output by making the environment variable `LOG_FORMAT` equal "json".

+## OpenTelemetry

+You can also configure an OTEL Grpc endpoint using the `OTEL_COLLECTOR_ENDPOINT` environment variable.

 ## Development / contributions

 Go see this [documentation](./CONTRIBUTING.md)